A Brief Look into the History of Mother's Day - Baby Chick

 Share

-As much as I appreciate how convenient it is to run to Hallmark and pick out a greeting card for holidays like Mother’s Day, I often feel it’s a little non-personal.
-Granted, there’s nothing wrong with sending a store-bought card.
-But I like to think that I can express my feelings and gratitude for my mom just fine in my own words.
+I appreciate how convenient it is to run to Hallmark and pick out a greeting card for holidays like Mother’s Day, but I often feel it’s a little non-personal.
+Granted, there’s nothing wrong with sending a store-bought card with a Mother’s Day quote inside.
+But I like to think I can express my feelings and gratitude for my mom in my own words.
 I’m always a little disappointed as I flip through card after beautiful card.
 They are all written by someone else.
 How can they possibly understand the way I felt about MY mom?

-My underwhelming card buying experience got me thinking about what Mother’s Day means.
-I questioned what it meant to me as a daughter and as a mother myself.
+My underwhelming card-buying experience got me thinking about what Mother’s Day means.
+I questioned what it meant to me as a daughter and mother.
+Do I want a Mother’s Day gift?
 Did I want flowers?
-A spa gift card?
+A spa-in-a-box?
 A day off from diapers?
 Or did I want something else entirely?
 What would it mean if I spent the day away from the ball of fire that made me a mother?
-Does that make me a “bad” mom?
-As I’m rapid-fire questioning my very role, I also began wondering how Mother’s Day started in the first place.
+Does that make me a bad mom?
+As I’m rapidly questioning my very role, I also began wondering how Mother’s Day started in the first place.
 Surely, the founders of this holiday didn’t intend for it to become a commercialization of motherhood.
 Right?

 Well, yes and no.